 Creighton University offers a four-year BSN program to allow students to pursue other interests and focus on their nursing degree.
 The program allows students to continue studying abroad, among other activities, while pursuing their degree.

 DePaul University offers a four-year BSN degree program.
-It offers a number of options to choose from and has a major focus on preparing students for the NCLEX Exam to become licensed.
+It provides a number of options to choose from and has a major focus on preparing students for the NCLEX Exam to become licensed.

-There is a BSN program at Florida Atlantic University available as a traditional program, accelerated, and RN to BSN.
-All offer different options but have the same goal of preparing students to pass the NCLEX exam and become licensed nurses in the field.
+Florida Atlantic University offers a BSN program as a traditional, accelerated, and RN to BSN program.
+Each program offers different options but has the same goal of preparing students to pass the NCLEX exam and become licensed nurses in the field.

 Indiana University offers multiple ways to earn a BSN.
-There is, of course, the traditional four-year program requiring the completion of 120 credit hours, the RN to BSN option, and a second degree accelerated program for students who completed a bachelor’s but want to go into nursing.
+There is, of course, the traditional four-year program requiring the completion of 120 credit hours, the RN to BSN option, and an accelerated program for students who have already completed a bachelor’s degree but want to go into nursing.

 Jacksonville State University offers a four-year BSN program that prepares students for the NCLEX Exam.
 Students are required to have taken the ACT or SAT and maintain a minimum 2.75 GPA for required courses.